dermike/slide-beacon/README.md

 ]
 ```

 Every section with a data-url attribute will be sent to the beacon server using websockets and broadcast.
-IP or hostname to the server needs to be provided when presentation is loaded. localhost if presenting from a Linux machine, or the ip to the Raspberry Pi/other external device.
+IP or hostname to the server needs to be provided when presentation is loaded. localhost if presenting from a Mac/Linux machine, or the ip to the Raspberry Pi/other external device.

 ```html
 <section data-url="https://your.url">